JasonnetXYZ/Assorted-Bash-Scripts/README.md

 Pmg_dkim_file_gen.sh - A bash script to generate all of the DKIM DNS records needed to sign email for WS PBXs.

 Sftp-fax-upload-public-version.sh - A bash script to upload PDF faxes to a SFTP server.
-See file for more details.
+See commit details on file for more information.